AleBillo/ProgettoSicurezzaSistemi/README.md

 #### Classificazione OWASP TOP 10
 A02:2021 – Cryptographic Failures

-A01:2021 – Broken Access Control (in contesti multi-tenant o DB remoti)
+A01:2021 – Broken Access Control

 A05:2021 – Security Misconfiguration